 (including preventive services), you still need to understand the differences between plans and how your eligibility for financial assistance plays into finding the right plan for your situation.
 It's understanding these distinctions before you start shopping that will help you find an affordable plan for your needs.

 Important note: Assurant Health Major Medical plans are available during open enrollment or outside open enrollment when you have a qualifying life event that makes you eligible for a 60-day special enrollment period.1 Learn more about qualifying life events

 Depending on your income, you may qualify for financial assistance that can be applied to a Major Medical plan in the form of a premium tax credit (also known as a premium subsidy) or a cost-sharing reduction.

 to see if you qualify for financial assistance.

 Understand how the right network can help you save

-With Assurant Health, you can get access to nationwide networks, including Aetna Signature Administrators® (ASA) PPO, which includes over 1,000,000 doctors and more than 8,000 hospitals across the country, as well as nationally-known facilities and clinics.2
+With Assurant Health, you can get access to nationwide networks, including Aetna Signature Administrators® (ASA) PPO, which includes over 1,000,000 doctors and more than 8,000 hospitals across the country, as well as nationally-known facilities and clinics (Not available in Washington and Minnesota).2

 Learn more about our network difference